operator-framework/java-operator-sdk/README.md

 #### Roadmap
 * Testing of the framework and all samples while running on a real cluster.
 * Generate a project skeleton
-* Generate Java classes from CRD defintion (and/or the other way around)
+* Generate Java classes from CRD
 * Integrate with Quarkus (including native image build)
 * Integrate with OLM (Operator Lifecycle Manager)